kavin-jindal/ObFile/README.md

 * Remastered the whole program
 * Updated the UI
 * Removed the functionality to compile obfuscated python scripts (its glitchy)
+* Made a brand new GUI with PyQT5

 # Update 2.0.0
 * Remastered the whole program